hemashushu/clobaframe/README.md

 Clobaframe
 ==========
-Common components for web application.
+Common components for desktop and web application.
-It abstracts the underlay service that runs on cloud platforms, such as VPS, Google cloud platform, Amazon web service, enable you to migrate web application between variable cloud platforms.
+Besides provides the base components such as I/O, settings, IoC and resource etc that an application need, it also abstracts the underlay service that runs on cloud platforms, such as VPS, Google Cloud Platform, Amazon Web Service, make it possible to migrate application between these cloud platforms.

 __Features:__

+* common: common functions.
+* setting: application settings, writable.
+* ioc: mini IoC to improve the small desktop application start up performance.
+* io: abstract the local file and web I/O stream.
-* webresource: automaticatly manage the web resources (i.e. image/css/js), includes the web resource version update/compress/css and js minify/server side cache/client side cache control.
+* resource: automaticatly manage the app/web resources (i.e. image/css/js),
+  includes the web resource version update/compress/css and js minify/server
+  side cache/client side cache control.
-* blobstore: store the big binary object (user uploaded content) to cloud service.
+* blobstore: store the big binary object (user uploaded content) to local storage or cloud service.
-* media: load/parse/process the image, audio and video file.
 * query: a SQL like query tool for collections.
 * cache: simplified the cache access.
-* io: abstract the local file and web i/o stream.
+* media: load/parse/process the image, audio and video file.
 * mail: abstract the mail sender.
+* search: full text index.

 Unit test
 ---------
+1. Install Git, JDK, Apache Maven.
-1. Check out source code to any folder.
+2. Check out source code to any folder.
-2. Install and start the memcached service (optional, only for complete the cache-memcached unit tests).
-3. Run the unit test with Apache Maven:
+3. Change into the source folder and run the unit test with Apache Maven:

 ```
     $ mvn clean test
 ```